stennety/mywebsite/_posts/2015-08-05-Apache-Flume-Interceptors-Modifying-Records.md

 a1.sources.r1.interceptors.i1.type = uk.co.hadoopathome.flume.timestampbodyinterceptor.TimestampBodyInterceptor$Builder
 a1.sources.r1.interceptors.i1.separator = ,
 ```
- 6. Restart Flume

-Your data should now be appearing in the sink location with the timestamp appended to each record.
+Restart Flume and your data should now be appearing in the sink location with the timestamp appended to each record.

 [official Flume documentation]:https://flume.apache.org/FlumeUserGuide.html#flume-interceptors
 [GitHub repository]:https://github.com/benwatson528/flume-timestamp-body-interceptor